anquanscan/sec-tools/README.md

 [execution-trace-viewer](https://github.com/teemu-l/execution-trace-viewer): Tool for viewing and analyzing execution traces
 [Cyber-Playbook](https://github.com/rowland007/Cyber-Playbook): Playbooks are used by cybersecurity professionals to store or encapsulate knowledge on cybersecurity topics and tactics.
 I will use these again and again in the field to deal with situations as they arise.
 The idea is that I don’t want to wait until a challenging situation arises to have a plan; I want to already have potential mitigation strategies in my playbook that can help kickstart my process toward finding solutions.
 [canary](https://github.com/psecio/canary): Canary: Input Detection and Response
 [rotacsufbo](https://github.com/itemic/rotacsufbo): did u know the name of the repo is obfuscator backwards?
+[BCA-Phantom](https://github.com/EONRaider/BCA-Phantom): A multi-platform HTTP(S) Reverse Shell Server and Client in Python 3